pmq20/node-packer/node/doc/api/http2.md

 a given number of milliseconds set using `http2server.setTimeout()`.
 **Default:** 2 minutes.

+To change the default timeout use the [`--http-server-default-timeout`][] flag.

 #### server.close([callback])
 <!-- YAML
 added: v8.4.0
 -->
 * `callback` {Function}

-Stops the server from accepting new connections.
-See [`net.Server.close()`][].

-Note that this is not analogous to restricting new requests since HTTP/2 connections are persistent.
-To achieve a similar graceful shutdown behavior, consider also using [`http2session.close()`] on active sessions.
+Stops the server from establishing new sessions.
+This does not prevent new request streams from being created due to the persistent nature of HTTP/2 sessions.
+To gracefully shut down the server, call [`http2session.close()`] on all active sessions.

+If `callback` is provided, it is not invoked until all active sessions have been closed, although the server has already stopped allowing new sessions.
+See [`net.Server.close()`][] for more details.

 #### server.setTimeout([msecs][, callback])
 <!-- YAML